 Eat Clean: Health Food Trends 2020

-Kick-starting 2020 with a new healthy eating regime?
-Let us point you in the right direction with our guide to the biggest health food trends to know now…
+Now is the time to readdress your health and wellbeing.
+Let us point you in the right direction with our guide to the biggest health food trends to know now.

 Health Food Trends 2020

 As more and more of us strive to improve our gut health in 2020, fermented foods are becoming an increasingly popular source of gut-friendly probiotics.
 Yoghurt, kefir, kombucha, sauerkraut, tempeh and kimchi are all on the health food hot list, with more and more people trying their hand at at-home fermentation – check out Robin Gill’s guide here.
 For those wanting to give it a go without a kitchen full of vegetable juices, however, Eaten Alive’s vegan, non-pasteurised kimchi and hot sauces are a must-try.